m0hamdan/Udacity-DS-Blog-Post/README.md

 googleplaystore.csv public datase on google play store apps.

-A notebook used to extract answers for the aboce questions.
+A notebook used to extract answers for the abovee questions.

 An html version of the notebook also included